michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/missions-fundraising-e-book.md

 ### **Fundraising Is Not Just Financial—It’s Spiritual**

 Fundraising often gets reduced to dollars, goals, and deadlines—but at its core, fundraising is a spiritual practice.
 It invites people to participate in what God is doing.
-It shifts our focus from simply collecting money to cultivating faith, obedience, and partnership in God's mission.
+It shifts our focus from simply collecting money to cultivating faith, obedience, and partnership in God’s mission.

 ##### **1\.
 Fundraising Aligns Our Hearts with God’s Mission**

 When we invite others to give, we are not asking them to fund *our* plans—we are inviting them to join *God’s* work.
 Fundraising requires us to seek God’s direction, to depend on His provision, and to stay rooted in the belief that he is the source—not our efforts or strategies.

-**Fundraising isn’t about making something happen—it's about watching what God will do through His people.**
+**Fundraising isn’t about making something happen—it’s about watching what God will do through His people.**

 ##### **2\.
 Fundraising Builds Trust Over Control**